HORSEBACK RIDING

 • 5 Lakes Loop – 8 hours

 At Lake Almanor, Plumas Pines Stables is located near Plumas Pines Resort, close to the shore of Lake Almanor.
 The stables are open from Memorial Day to Labor Day.
-Plumas Pines Stables offer rides ranging from one hour to one and half hours.
+Plumas Pines Stables offers rides ranging from one hour to one and a half hours.
 Overnight trips can also be arranged.
 Call 530-259-5170 to make reservations.

 BIKING